javalent/admonitions/README.md

 ### Allow Microsoft Document Syntax

 Enables use of the [Microsoft Document Syntax](#microsoft-document-syntax) for blockquote admonitions.

+### Use Microsoft Document Syntax for Indented Code Blocks

+Enables use of the [Microsoft Document Syntax](#microsoft-document-syntax) for indented code blocks.

 ### Render Microsoft Document Syntax in Live Preview